 It’s no secret that Costa Rica is home to some of the world’s greatest biodiversity.
 While it is becoming well-known for its exquisite sandy beaches, lush cloud forests, and unique wildlife, it is still a developing country.
 Forty percent of rural households live in poverty.

 Volunteers are needed to construct important infrastructure around small, rural communities, improving the area’s services and attractions.
 Volunteer contributions and assistance are directed towards attracting visiting hikers to these small villages and entrepreneurs.

 There are many families in need who would greatly appreciate a compassionate hand to develop creative economic solutions.
 We want you to volunteer to help these people.
 Learn about the tremendous impact one person can have!

-Volunteers help with various community driven projects with our in-country partner, Mar a Mar, a non-profit organization in Costa Rica that has developed El Camino de Costa Rica – an engine for economic development in rural towns that currently do not profit form tourists dollars.
-Volunteer teams assist locals to improve trails and facilities for visiting hikers.
-This tourism is a new source of revenue for the community, including the women in the town who cook meals for the hikers.
+Volunteers help with various community-driven projects with our in-country partner, Mar a Mar, a non-profit organization in Costa Rica that has developed El Camino de Costa Rica – an engine for economic development in rural towns that currently do not profit from tourists dollars.
+Volunteer teams assist locals to improve trails and facilities for visiting hikers, consequently, this tourism is a new source of revenue for the community, including the women in the town who cook meals for the hikers.

 Developing World Connections has a long-term commitment to help improve community members’ lives and increase their self-sufficiency.
 No special skills are required.